ShagunSharma016/Insurance-Risk-and-Claims-Analysis-/README.md

 ### 🎯 Project Overview
 This project explores **insurance risk and claim behavior** using real-world analytical insights.
-The goal was to understand how different factors — such as **policy type, car make, coverage zone, age group, and education** — impact the total claim amount and claim frequency.
+The goal was to understand how different factors, such as **policy type, car make, coverage zone, age group, and education**, impact the total claim amount and claim frequency.

 Through this dashboard, I simulated how insurance analysts monitor key metrics like policy growth, claim distribution, and risk concentration.
-It became an excellent exercise in combining **data analytics, visualization, and business domain understanding** — bringing data to life through insights.
+It became an excellent exercise in combining **data analytics, visualization, and business domain understanding**, bringing data to life through insights.

 ---